KhalidHossainGitHub/taskManagementApp/README.md

    - Right-click the ZIP file and choose **Extract All** to unzip the folder.

 3. **Open the project**:
-   - Navigate to the unzipped folder
+   - Navigate to the unzipped folder.
    - Inside the folder, you'll find the `index.html,` `style.css,` `script.js,` and `bars-icon.svg`.

 4. **Run the project**: